First, we need to import the appJar library:

 Each button will now need its own function, clear will do the same as last time:

-Shake will check there is a question (show an error dialog if not) then pick a random answer to show in the label:
+Shake should validate the question (show an error dialog if it's empty) then pick a random answer to show in the label:

 Try to validate the question: